Samar20464/Os-Assignment/README.md

 # Os-Assignment
 Hi if you are doing this course on IIITD.
-Then welcome to the wrost nightmare of cse course.
+Then welcome to the wrost nightmare of cse courses.